drewsparker/challengeOneAccessibility/README.md

-# 01 HTML, CSS, and Git: Code Refactor
+# Code Refactor - Accessibility Exercise

 ## Added Accessibility
 In an effort to increase accessibilty I replaced many non-semantic elements with semantic elements to provide more clarity to both the browser and developer when reading the HTML code.